 St Cuthbert’s Centre is at the heart of the Island, offering a welcome to many different visitors, and a prayerful space for individuals or groups.

-On behalf of the United Reformed Church the Revd.
-Rachel Poolman, the Minister of St Cuthbert’s, together with the Management Group are privileged to exercise a ministry of hospitality to visitors to the island.
-Please take time to explore this site and we hope that we can resume more normal activities in 2023 and welcome you to St Cuthbert’s soon.
+On behalf of the United Reformed Church the Management Group are privileged to exercise a ministry of hospitality to visitors to the island.
+Please take time to explore this site and we hope that we can welcome you to St Cuthbert’s soon.